Covariance Expressions for Multi-Fidelity Sampling with Multi-Output, Multi-Statistic Estimators: Application to Approximate Control Variates: Application: Entry, Descent, and Landing Trajectories

 \subsection{Mean and Variance Estimation}

-In this section, we build 18 ACV estimators for the mean and variance of each of the 9 QoIs; two S-MOACV estimators, one for 9 mean estimators and one for 9 variance estimators; and a single C-MOACV estimator for the mean and variance of the 9 QoIs simultaneously.
+In this section, we build 18 ACV estimators for the mean and variance of each of the 9 QoIs; two S-MOACV estimators, one for the 9 mean estimator and one for the \Rb{9 $\times$ 9 covariance matrix} estimator; and a single C-MOACV estimator for the mean and \Rb{covariance matrix} of the 9 QoIs simultaneously.
 In particular, the C-MOACV estimator simultaneously estimates 54 statistics (9 means and 45 unique covariances).

-To find the preliminary covariances, 60,000 pilot samples were used.
+To find the pilot covariances, 60,000 pilot samples were used.
 With these samples, Figure \ref{ADmcorr} shows the correlations between the models across the model outputs.
 Notably, a few QoIs have low correlations between the low-fidelity and high-fidelity models.
-Traditionally, poor variance reduction is expected at these QoIs for multi-fidelity estimation.
-The correlations between the outputs of the high fidelity model can be seen in Figure \ref{ADcorr}.
-The non-zero correlations are exploited in the MOACV techniques and used to provide more accurate estimation.
+Traditionally, poor variance reduction is expected at these QoIs for multi-fidelity estimation. \Ra{Control variate estimation is only useful if the additional variables (low-fidelity models) have high correlations with the primary estimator (high-fidelity model) \cite{CV1, CV}.} The correlations between the outputs of the high fidelity model can be seen in Figure \ref{ADcorr}.
+The non-zero correlations are exploited in the MOACV techniques and used to provide more accurate estimation. \Ra{The squared biases of the low-fidelity models with respect to the high-fidelity models are shown in Appendix \ref{sec:EDLbias}.}

 A single ACV-IS allocation scheme was applied to all outputs to enable a fair comparison at equivalent computational costs.
 This sample allocation for all estimators was computed to minimize the variance of the ACV mean-estimator for the touchdown latitude (\textit{lat-td}).
-Similarly, to Warner et al. \cite{Traj}, the optimization minimizes the variance with a computational budget of $10^4$ seconds.
-The allocated samples are 31, 0, 1124, and 22075 samples for the POST2, reduced physics model, coarse time step model, and the machine learning model respectively.
+Similarly to Warner et al. \cite{Traj}, the optimization minimizes the variance with a computational budget of $10^4$ seconds. \Rb{Refer to Appendix \ref{sec:EDLPilot} for a similar study with a larger budget that is comparable to the pilot study cost.} The allocated samples are 31, 0, 1124, and 22075 samples for the POST2, reduced physics model, coarse time step model, and the machine learning model respectively. \Ra{The sample allocation optimizer decided to not use the reduced physics model even though it has a high correlation with the high-fidelity model for the touchdown latitude.
+This is caused by the high cost of the reduced physics model compared to the coarse time-step model, which is an order of magnitude cheaper and is more correlated to the high-fidelity model for this QoI.
+This finding demonstrates that not all highly correlated models are useful for multi-fidelity estimation, especially if their costs are high.}

 We obtain the empirical variance of the estimators using 10,000 realizations of data according to the above sample allocation.
 The variance reduction achieved for mean and variance estimation can be seen in Figure \ref{AD_orig}.
 The red dotted line represents no reduction compared to the equivalent-cost MC estimator.
 The individual ACV estimator reduction can be seen in the blue bars.
 In Figure \ref{ADm} for mean estimation, the S-MOACV and C-MOACV achieves greater variance reduction than individual ACV estimation at every QoI.
 In Figure \ref{ADv}, both the S-MOACV and the C-MOACV estimators achieve greater variance reduction than the ACV estimator at every QoI.